 Traditional learning management systems (LMS) are generally perceived as lacklustre, tedious, and uninspiring.
 They sit outside of daily work, lack a connection to an employee's day-to-day needs, and do not provide the kind of training that will help an individual progress in his or her current role.

 Built with the learner's needs in mind and incorporating feedback from employees at organisations including athenahealth, California College of the Arts, Cornell University, and McKee Foods, Workday Learning will address the gaps that exist with current learning management systems.
 Taking advantage of rich data from Workday HCM, Workday Learning will offer an intuitive, meaningful learning experience that knows the learner and recognises where the individual sits in the employee lifecycle -- whether it's the first day on the job, a new manager, or someone cultivating core skills and expertise in a current role.

 Workday Learning is intended to provide customers with:

-- Built-in Measurement and Insights - In combination with Workday HCM and Workday Financial Management, Workday Learning will equip customers with complete visibility into day-to-day learning activities and overall learning effectiveness.
-For example, a team manager could quickly understand how employees are tracking against individual development plans, and organizational leaders could better identify and optimize learning initiatives that positively impact business goals.
+Built-in Measurement and Insights - In combination with Workday HCM and Workday Financial Management, Workday Learning will equip customers with complete visibility into day-to-day learning activities and overall learning effectiveness.
+For example, a team manager could quickly understand how employees are tracking against individual development plans, and organisational leaders could better identify and optimise learning initiatives that positively impact business goals.